jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 The purpose of sections 80 to 86 is to enable the Police to recover its costs in respect of certain activities undertaken by the Police under this Act.

 ### 80 Activities that may be subject to cost recovery
-(1) The Minister of Police may recommend the making of a regulation under section 86 only if satisfied that the fee or charge concerned relates to an activity undertaken by the Police in accordance with this Act in relation to a person, shooting club, or shooting range.
+(1) The responsible Minister may recommend the making of a regulation under section 86 only if satisfied that the fee or charge concerned relates to an activity undertaken by the Police in accordance with this Act in relation to a person, shooting club, or shooting range.
 (2) The activities for which fees or charges may be imposed under section 86— (a) include—
     (i) processing an application for a firearms or dealer’s licence, including assessing whether the applicant is a fit and proper person: